Pylons/pyramid/docs/narr/startup.rst

 the purposes of this discussion, we'll assume that you are using this command to run your :mod:`repoze.bfg` application.

-.. sidebar:: Using :mod:`repoze.bfg` Without ``paster``

-   ``paster serve`` is by no means the only way to start up and serve a :mod:`repoze.bfg` application.
-Any :term:`WSGI` server is capable of running a :mod:`repoze.bfg` application, and some WSGI servers (such as :term:`mod_wsgi`) don't require the :term:`PasteDeploy` framework's ``paster serve`` command to do server process management.
-Each :term:`WSGI` server has its own documentation about how it creates a process to run an application, and there are many of them, so we cannot provide the details for each here.
-But the concepts are largely the same, whatever server you happen to use.

 Here's a high-level time-ordered overview of what happens when you press ``return`` after running ``paster serve MyProject.ini``.